mahagabal/opencpn/LINUX_DEVICES.md

     $ sudo usermod -aG dialout $USER

-and logout and in again (or reboot).
-Test the permissions using
+and logout and in again (or reboot) Test the permissions using

     $ stty -F /dev/ttyXXX ispeed 4800